EldoTennis/Eldoraigne-Automations-Chatbot/project_charter/AI_OPERATING_MANUAL.md

 ## 4. Changelog

 - **v1.0:** Established this document to separate the AI's operating principles from the main project charter.
-- **v2.0:** Updated "My Purpose" to include the Business Analyst role and specify the Gemini 1.5 Pro model.
-Added the GitHub Wiki to the scope of documentation maintenance.
-Added a preamble to the Constitution.
+- **v2.0:** Updated "My Purpose" and added the GitHub Wiki to my scope.
+- **v3.0:** Revised the Development Cycle and added the "Escaping Nested Code Blocks" principle.
-- **v3.0 (Current):** Revised the Development Cycle Mandate to enforce a sequential, one-by-one artifact delivery process for releases to prevent output truncation and errors.
+- **v4.0 (Current):** Refined the final step of the Development Cycle Mandate to provide a simple confirmation message upon final approval, instead of re-generating all artifacts.
+This prevents output truncation errors and streamlines the commit process.